NoeltHS/Test/guides/admin-guide.md

 {: .text-red-300 }
 This is the main section of the document.
 It will outline the acceptable and unacceptable usages of admin commands.

-All major admin abuse (running :pban all, etc.) is logged and will result in an instant punishment!
-The command will be immediately canceled, and SHRs will be notified.

 #### 4A - All Commands Usage
 {: .text-grey-dk-000 }
 {: .no_toc }